FullByte/FullByte.github.io/docs/make/decisions/wisdom.md

 - In der Menge liegt das Gift.
 - Alles was man besitzt muss man auch pflegen.

+## Reflection

+### What went well?

+- What was I most proud of?
+- When was I most happy?
+Why?
+- What was my biggest win?
+- What went better than expected?
+- What did I spend the most time on?
+- How did I spend my time best?
+- What was my area of highest contribution?
+- Who impacted me the most?
+Thank them.

+Answer these three questions questions ...

+- What went well?
+Why?
+- Where did I make the most progress?
+What Steps did I take?
+- What did I learn?

+... for each of these three categories:

+- Health (mental, physical)
+- Wealth (career, investments)
+- Relationships (love, friendships, interactions)

+### What went poorly?

+- What action am I least proud of?
+Why?
+- What was my biggest loss?
+- What made me miserable?
+How?
+- What makes me most anxious?
+How?
+- What went worse than expected?
+- What held me back from doing what I want?
+- What are the three worst things that happend?

+Answer these three questions questions for each answer of the last question:

+- What didn't go well and how could it have been avoided?
+- Where did I make negative progress?
+What happened to cause it?
+- What did I learn?

+### Vision

+With these three topics in mind what does the ideal near future look like?

+- Health (mental, physical)
+- Wealth (career, investments)
+- Relationships (love, friendships, interactions)

+Answer the following questions about the ideal near future:

+- What of type of Person am I?
+Who do I want to become?
+- What do I value the most?
+What are my top priorities?
+- What drives me?
+What gets me motivated?
+- What is my area of highest contribution?
+- What do I say no to?
+What is essential to me?
+How can I stay focused on that?
+- What do I spend the most time with?
+Who/what will I avoid from now?
+- What is the one big thing I will achieve?

+### Execute goals

+Based on the last question, break down your big goal:

+- To the next quarterly goal (review every 3 months)
+- Define habits and actions to achieve the quarterly goal

 ## Fun Stuff

 ### Be like nature